scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    This command will create a **new base instance** which is similar to running `npx create-eth@latest`

    The name mentioned for "Your project name" question will be used as the **extension name**.
-For example, if you provide `eip`, the final extension name will be `eip`.
+For example, if you provide `eip` as value to the question then the final extension name will be `eip`.

 4. **Develop the Extension:**